sethvs/sthModuleScope/README.md

 # sthModuleScope

-**sthModuleScope** - it is a module containing four functions for working with elements in module's scope.
+**sthModuleScope** - is a module containing four functions for working with elements in module's scope.

 It contains following functions: